 - Headings on the page, such as H1, H2, and so on

 - Bulleted lists

 - Ordered lists

 - Table of contents in the introduction of the article

-- A key term or question in a heading tag, followed by the answer in body text
+- A key term or question in a heading tag, followed by the answer in the body text

 - A TL;DR (“too long, didn’t read”) summary near the top of your article

-This study by SEMrush is a couple years old, but it gives pertinent data on how you might create a page to rank for featured snippets.
+This study by SEMrush is a couple of years old, but it gives pertinent data on how you might create a page to rank for featured snippets.